 Full text articles available for download from the Studies in Applied Linguistics & TESOL website are made available through Academic Commons, Columbia University’s institutional repository.
 If you have copyright concerns about the content that is available on this site via Academic Commons, please see the information available here.

 All research articles in this journal have undergone rigorous peer review, based on initial editor screening and double-blind refereeing by at least two anonymous referees that often lead to multiple rounds of revisions.

-SALT is distributed through Columbia University’s Academic Commons.
+SALT is archived in Columbia University’s Academic Commons.
 Academic Commons is Columbia University’s institutional repository, offering long-term public access to research shared by the Columbia community.
 A program of the Columbia University Libraries, Academic Commons provides secure, replicated storage for files in multiple formats.
 Academic Commons assigns a DOI and accurate metadata to each work to enhance discoverability.

 SALT is abstracted/indexed by the following sources:

 The SALT logo is designed by Joe Caffentzis.